 - Location: Klaserie private reserve, National Park Kruger, South Africa

 nThambo Tree Camp is located inside a private concession in the Kruger National Park in South Africa.
 It’s closest airport is Hoedspruit Airport (HDS).
 Flights to the airport are expensive, so you can choose to arrive in Johannesburg and get a shuttle bus or hire a car to drive.
 You can access the lodge with the private car or transfer.

 The main area comprises a living room with a bar, the outside wooden deck with some hammoqs and a little plunge pool. there’s always a big communal table for dining and a curio shop.

 The sides of the chalet are canvas tent, while the floor is wooden and there’s thatched roof.
 There is also a fan inside as well as two little stools to put your bags on top.

 Wildlife activities at Nthambo

 They run on solar power and a generator using diesel.
 They are bringing new batteries for the solar to be able to store more energy.
 The generator runs on diesel during game drives to not disturb (it is a bit noisy) and also because if they wouldn’t, the battery wouldn’t last for the full camp during the night.

 Of course when I picked my safari accommodation early last year I already knew I was going for the tree houses.
 If you want to complement your treehouse bush experience with an outside of Cape Town tree house head over here.

 The only improvement I would point out is that at breakfast they don’t ask about how do you want your eggs done, and every day it is different.
-Eggs are a very particular taste, so not having an option felt like a waste of food.
+Eggs are a very particular taste (at least to many of us!), so not having an option felt like a waste of food.